 In addition to their two plans, they also offer a free VPN with the features of the premium VPN, focused on providing service to journalists, bloggers, activists, and influencers.

-They have a few conditions regarding its use, which you can read here: https://www.acevpn.com/free-vpn-service/
+They have a few conditions regarding its use which you’ll have to read up on your own time.

 AceVPN allows users to pay using PayPal, mail-in payments, or Bitcoin.
 Nice to see Bitcoin on the list.